Sxtsale/mySnippets/README.md

 This is Simple app for saving snippets.

+run in console:
+  - composer install
-run composer install, php artisan migrate.
+  - php artisan migrate